 Jon Langford has an interesting and genre-hopping career as founding member of punk icons, the Mekons (celebrating their 40th anniversary this year), as well as alt-country pioneers, the Waco Brothers.
 Music aside, he’s also a celebrated artist, his paintings and prints of many illustrious music heroes having been exhibited all over the world, including the Country Music Hall of Fame.

 For this album, Langford had the foresight to surround himself with musicians and singers of real quality, including legendary members of the Muscle Shoals recording crew – David Hood and Randy McCormack – along with Chicago musician John Szymanski.
 There are guest appearances from Tomi Lunsford – proper Nashville royalty – who’s recorded Porter Wagoner and Delbert McClinton, and Will McFarlane, who spent 6 years playing guitar with Bonnie Raitt.
 To cap it all, Jon Langford was invited out to Alabama to record the album by no less than Elvis Presley’s former bass player, Norbert Putnam, who also produced the album.

-Ultimately, however, whilst this is a laudable effort at fusing a number of musical genres, the whole doesn’t prove to be as much as the sum of its parts, and few of the songs lodge long in the memory.
-Further time spent in crafting the songs might have made the difference between this being a classic rather than the also-ran it’s proven to be.
+Ultimately, while this is a laudable effort at fusing a number of musical genres, the whole doesn’t prove to be as much as the sum of its parts, and few of the songs lodge long in the memory.
+Further time spent in crafting them might have made the difference between this being a classic rather than the also ran it’s proven to be.

 A valiant attempt to create a Southern stew of musical styles, but one which ultimately fails to match the quality of its ingredients.